Frequently asked questions about the DATPROF solution

 What are the costs of the DATPROF solution?

 You can find the pricing information on https://www.datprof.com/pricing/.
-After you’ve filled in the form you’ll receive the price guideline in your inbox immediately.
+After you’ve filled in the form you receive the pricing information in your inbox.

 Is DATPROF software open source?